-This topic contains 2 replies, has 3 voices, and was last updated by Anonymous 7 years ago.
+- This topic has 2 replies, 3 voices, and was last updated 10 years, 7 months ago by Anonymous.

 Two months ago, I was in the Sun Alliance building on Dawson Street, a 1970s office block which incorporates a ceiling salvaged from a C18th house which previously occupied the site, and the security guard told me that it was to be taken down and re-erected in the new Sun Alliance building in Dundrum.
 This ceiling was one of three in the house (all were salvaged) described in the Georgian Society Records.